cralibe/MetaCommunityMetrics.jl/docs/src/index.md

 Welcome to the documentation for `MetaCommunityMetrics`.
 Here you can find guides and reference material on how to use the functions.

 ## An Overview
 This package is a comprehensive toolkit designed to characterize the spatiotemporal structure and dynamics of a metacommunity, a network of communities linked by the dispersal of multiple, interacting species, each with unique niche breadths.
-It includes functions to calculate a range of specific metrics, which have been previously implemented in `R` and proven valuable for ecological community analysis.
+It includes functions to calculate a range of metrics, which have been previously implemented in `R` and proven valuable for analysis of community composition.

 However, they usually come with high computational costs, especially for large spatiotemporal community datasets.
 To address this issue, MetaCommunityMetrics.jl was developed in `Julia`, a programming language known for its efficiency in handling computationally intensive tasks.
 This implementation significantly improves the efficiency of calculating these metrics, making it a powerful tool for ecological community analysis.